-Admission Policy The policy of the Archdiocese of Cincinnati (302.02) states that no student may be excluded from a Catholic school solely because of race, color, religion, national origin or ancestry.
-Anyone seeking admission to Saint Louis School to avoid desegregation is not to be admitted.
-Admission is not based solely on ability or achievement.
-Although Saint Louis School does not have the educational facilities or qualified personnel to meet the special instructional or psychological needs of all students, Saint Louis School makes an effort to educate students with special needs.
+Admission Policy – The policy of the Archdiocese of Cincinnati (402.02) states that no student may be excluded from St. Louis School solely because of race, color, national origin, ancestry, or sexual orientation.
+Admission shall not be denied based solely on ability or achievement.
+St. Louis School makes every possible effort to educate students with special needs.

 The purpose of this admission policy is to define the specific entrance requirements necessary for a child to be considered for admission to St. Louis School.

 Admission may be granted to students who provide evidence of good academic standing and deportment and who submit the required forms and fees in accordance with the criteria explained below.
 Every new student is on probation for the first quarter of the school year or for ten weeks if the student enrolls after the school year has begun.
 The decision to admit a student or the decision on whether or not a student should remain at Saint Louis after the end of the probationary period should be made by the pastor and or principal after prayerful consideration, following consultation with the teachers and parents, should be based on the principles of Christian charity and should take into account the welfare of all the students in the school.

 Registration is held each year in February.
 The amount of each child’s Book and Material Fee for the next school year is collected as the Registration Fee.
 All students who plan to return to our school the following year must register by the assigned date or lose their priority registration status.

 Acceptance to St. Louis School will be determined by the Admissions Commission based on the following criteria.

 - Students who are already enrolled at St. Louis and their siblings.
 Current students will remain as priority registration as long as their registration is completed by the assigned date, the family’s tuition payments are current and they are in good standing.